 Hotel Santiago – Budget-friendly Hotel

-This hotel falls right in the budget price range but has the reviews of a 5-star hotel.
+This hotel falls right in the budget price range at around $25 USD a night but has the reviews of a 5-star hotel.
 The hotel only offers standard budget rooms but the location is right on the main square making the location perfect.
 The rooftop patio here offers views of the cathedral – it’s stunning!
 You can secure your room in advance on Booking.com.

 Casa Rosa Gran Hotel Boutique – Moderately Priced Hotel

 This is a stunning hotel that’s one of the top-rated in town.
 The rooms are modern and well furnished and its location is perfect!
 Rooms here start at only $84 USD per night.
 Some of the rooms have balconies with incredible views.
 Since it is a boutique hotel, there are only a few rooms available, so you should book it in advance to ensure you don’t miss out.

 Hotel Boutique Casona de la China Poblana – Luxury Hotel

 Many of the luxury hotels in Puebla are located far from the historic center, but not this one!
 This is one of the most beautiful hotels in Puebla and it is located right amongst all of the action just steps away from the main square.
 Despite this, it’s priced at only $150 USD for their luxury double room that includes breakfast.
 The reviews are amazing and many people can’t fault this hotel!
 You should book it well in advance to avoid missing out.

 Related Read: Planning to stay in Mexico City too?
 Check out our blog on the best areas to stay in Mexico City.
 And if you’re on a budget, the best hostels in Mexico City!

 Getting to Puebla is easiest from Mexico City.
 From here, you can either take a bus or hire private transport.